-The district will be providing an iPad for each student to use during the school day according to the implementation chart on the home page
+The district provides an iPad for each student to use during the school day according to the implementation chart on the home page

 of this section.
-The iPad will be free to use in school just like any other educational resource.
+The iPad is free to use in school, just like any other educational resource.
 Insurance is not

 required and normal wear and tear, such as dents, scrapes, light scratches, and worn out cords, will be covered by the district.
-Damage occurring in school is covered by the district, like other pieces of equipment; however, intentional damage or theft will be handled like any other incident of damage to district property.
+Damage occurring in school is covered by the district, like other pieces of equipment or textbooks; however, intentional damage or theft will be handled like any other incident of damage to district property.

 Home iPad Use

-- Insurance - The technology fee covers up to $50 in damage for the first two incidents.
+The insurance, if purchased, covers up to $100 in damage for the first two incidents.
+An Otterbox case is provided with each iPad and protects the iPad from most wear and tear damage.
 The most common form of damage is a cracked screen, which is not considered normal wear and tear.
-Depending on the extent of damage, a cracked screen costs between $25 and $60 to repair.
-That means that a family will be charged something between $0 and $10 in the event of damage.
+Depending on the extent of damage, a cracked screen costs between $75 and $100 to repair.
 Theft is also fully covered by insurance but an official police report must be provided.

-Much of the software and materials that will be used in class will also be accessible via a normal web browser.
-Schoology will be the primary tool used by teachers for distributing electronic materials.
+Much of the software and materials that is used in class can also be accessed via a normal web browser.
+Schoology is the primary tool used by teachers for distributing electronic materials.
 Although a home computer can access much of this material, one of the primary goals of the program is to provide each student with a personalized learning device, something which can be difficult if the student is not taking the iPad home each day.

 Insurance can be purchased at an early iPad pickup day during the summer, through MySchoolBucks